Rainbow Six Siege – from a bumpy start to an Esports title

 Ubisoft’s tactical shooter Rainbow Six Siege had a more than troubled start: Amidst delays, bugs and matchmaking issues, the game couldn’t quite live up to the positive reviews from the trade press.
-Even the very first professional LAN event was plagued by problems.
+Even the very professional LAN event was plagued by problems.
 But that was about to change…

 A full six months after the game’s release, Ubisoft partnered with ESL to host a Rainbow Six Siege LAN tournament in Cologne, Germany.
 It was a small event compared to modern competitions – $50,000 in prize money was available and only four competing teams competed.
 At that time, the audience consisted exclusively of press and event staff.